-AUTUMN WALKS BY TRAIN: Walkers are being invited to discover the South and West Yorkshire countryside using public transport this Autumn on a series of nine railway rambles with the Penistone Line Partnership.
-Most walks are on public rights of way along the Penistone Line between Sheffield, Barnsley and Huddersfield and all are accessible by departing from SHEFFIELD and MEADOWHALL stations on Saturdays.
+WALKS BY TRAIN: walkers are invited to discover the South and West Yorkshire countryside using public transport on railway rambles with the Penistone Line Partnership.
+Most walks follow public rights of way between stations along the scenic Penistone Line linking Sheffield, Barnsley, Penistone and Huddersfield.
+All are accessible by departing from SHEFFIELD and MEADOWHALL stations on Saturdays.
+Some walks also take place in North Nottinghamshire, Derbyshire and Lincolnshire.
 All are welcome, the walks are free but fares apply.
-A free leaflet is available by text to 07908-450444.
-WEBSITE: www.southpenninesrail.co.uk
+A free leaflet is available by text to 07908 - 450444.
+Website: www.penline.co.uk

 Friends of the Botanical Gardens (FOBS): volunteer working days, beginners and experienced gardeners are welcome to join us in the Sheffield Botanical Gardens on Wednesdays, 10am to noon.
-Approach from the Thompson road Garden Entrance (off Ecclesall Road) and walk up the drive past the South Lodge, through the ‘behind the scenes’ Green Iron Gate (next to the toilet block on your right) and go up to the greenhouse.
+Volunteers welcome at other times too, see website for details.
+Approach from the Thompson road Garden Entrance (off Ecclesall Road) and walk up the drive past the South Lodge, through the Green Iron Gate (next to the toilet block on your right) and go up to the greenhouse.
 Tools are provided but wear appropriate clothing including sturdy footwear and bring gardening gloves.
-We look forward to meeting you. www.fobssheffield.co.uk
+We look forward to meeting you.
+Visit fobssheffield.co.uk for more information.

 Muck In Days: are run by the National Trust staff at Longshaw and the Eastern Moors Partnership team, which is a joint initiative between the RSPB and the National Trust.
 They aim to give people of all ages and backgrounds an opportunity to volunteer in some of the Peak District’s most beautiful landscapes.
 Tasks are all family friendly and directly lead to the improvement of the environment for people and for wildlife.
 Youngsters taking part regularly in the Muck In Days can become Junior Rangers, working towards stickers, badges and even a Junior Ranger T-shirt!
 All are welcome to join us at this free event.
 Simply call 01433 631757 or email email@example.com to book your place and get information about meeting place.
 You can stay and help the rangers for as little or as long as you like, so bring food and drinks to suit your own needs.
 Children must be accompanied by a responsible adult, and wear suitable outdoor clothing.
 To find out more about our monthly Muck In Days, please visit www.nationaltrust.org.uk/longshaw